-2.2 New and amended standards and interpretations in issue but not yet effective for the year ended 31 December 2020
+2.1 New and amended standards and interpretations in issue but not yet effective for the year ended 31 December 2022 a.
+Those expected to have a significant impact on the financial statements of company.

-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2020 and have not been applied in preparing these financial statements.
-The Group and Company does not plan to early adopt these standards.
+A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2022 and have not been applied in preparing these financial statements.
+The company does not plan to early adopt these standards.
 These are summarised below: